kaikura/ImUs/README.md

         - *averager.py* returns the static average image between the inputs given
         - *blender.py* ends the process by blending the images in one
         - *videoer.py* is the scripts that receive as inputs *morpher.py* frames and returns the .avi video file of the transitions in a customized directory.
-    - the control switches back to *comandantecheguevara.py*
+    - the control switches back to *comandante.py*
         - call to *videoOSC.pde* which is working on top of the generated video to generate the final visualization for the audience
-    - When the .pde is terminated the flow returns for the last time to *comandantecheguevara.py* to terminate the whole process.
+    - When the .pde is terminated the flow returns for the last time to *comandante.py* to terminate the whole process.

 ### About the second machine, the master
-On the second machine *people_counter.py* is runned, using the *second camera* as frame acquisition device.
+On the second machine *people_counter.py* (computes the area of the figure individuated by people IDs.) is runned, using the *second camera* as frame acquisition device.
 *people_counter.py:*

 - gets the frame from the *second camera*